freeipa/freeipa/workshop.rst

     REMOTE_PORT: 47894

-Module 7: Replica installation
+Unit 7: Replica installation
 ==============================

 FreeIPA is designed to be run in a replicated multi-master environment.
-In this module, we will deploy a single FreeIPA replica.
+In this unit, we will deploy a single FreeIPA replica.
 For recommended production topologies, see http://www.freeipa.org/page/Deployment_Recommendations#Replicas.